ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

 .. _recipes_steric_patterns:

-Calculate thermosteric sea-level patterns from CMIP6 models
+Calculate sterodynamic sea-level patterns from CMIP6 models
 ===========================================================

 Overview
 --------

-The recipe recipe_steric_patterns calculates thermosteric sea-level change patterns from CMIP6 model datasets.
+The recipe recipe_steric_patterns calculates sterodynamic sea-level change patterns from CMIP6 model datasets.
+Patterns are calculated for the SSP2-4.5, SSP3-7.0 and SSP5-8.5 scenarios.

 .. note::
   The regrid setting in the recipe is set to a (180, 360) grid to put